...

 Use this URL Encode and Decode tool to convert your data into URL-encoded format and URL-encoded to normal data respectively.
 URL-encoding, also known as "percent-encoding".
 It is very simple and easy to use.

-So this tool will help you to convert your URL-encoded data format to arbitary data.
-It will get encoding information from Uniform Resource Identifier (URI) and convert into simple URL.
+So this tool will help you to convert your URL-encoded data format to arbitrary data.
+It will get encoding information from the Uniform Resource Identifier (URI) and convert it into a simple URL.

 How to use this URL Decode tool?